astronomer/docs/learn/use-case_snowpark_customer_analytics.md

         return _training_table, _comment_table, _calls_table
 ```
-- `Unstructured_data` Task Group: The unstructured_data task group is designed to process various forms of unstructured data, including customer call recordings, Twitter comments, and training data for sentiment analysis.
+- Task Group `Unstructured_data` : The unstructured_data task group is designed to process various forms of unstructured data, including customer call recordings, Twitter comments, and training data for sentiment analysis.
 This task group is divided into three main task subgroups: load_unstructured_data, transcribe_calls, and generate_embeddings.

-- `load_unstructured_data` Task Group: This subgroup focuses on loading unstructured data from different sources.
+- Task Group `load_unstructured_data`: This subgroup focuses on loading unstructured data from different sources.

-  - `load_support_calls_to_stage` Task: This task downloads and extracts a ZIP file containing customer call recordings from a specified URI.
+- Task `load_support_calls_to_stage`: This task downloads and extracts a ZIP file containing customer call recordings from a specified URI.
 The task then uploads the extracted files to a specified Snowflake stage for additional processing.

-  - `load_twitter_comments` Task: Loads Twitter comments from a given URI in Parquet format and stores them in a Snowflake table named STG_TWITTER_COMMENTS.
+  - Task `load_twitter_comments`: Loads Twitter comments from a given URI in Parquet format and stores them in a Snowflake table named STG_TWITTER_COMMENTS.

-  - `load_comment_training` Task: Similar to the previous task, this one loads training data for comment analysis from a Parquet file located at a specified URI.
+  - Task `load_comment_training`: Similar to the previous task, this one loads training data for comment analysis from a Parquet file located at a specified URI.
 The data is stored in a Snowflake table named STG_COMMENT_TRAINING.

-- `transcribe_calls` Task: After loading the call recordings, this task transcribes them using the Whisper model.
+- Task `transcribe_calls`: After loading the call recordings, this task transcribes them using the Whisper model.
 It extracts audio files from the specified Snowflake stage, processes each file through the OpenAI Whisper model to generate transcripts, and then returns a dataframe containing customer IDs, relative paths of the recordings, and their transcriptions.

-- `generate_embeddings` Task Group: The final subgroup focuses on generating embeddings for different data types using OpenAI's models before importing them into the Weaviate vector database.
+- Task Group `generate_embeddings`: The final subgroup focuses on generating embeddings for different data types using OpenAI's models before importing them into the Weaviate vector database.

-  - `generate_training_embeddings` Task: Processes the training data loaded earlier to create embeddings using an OpenAI model.
+  - Task `generate_training_embeddings`: Processes the training data loaded earlier to create embeddings using an OpenAI model.
 The embeddings are then used for sentiment analysis.

-  - `generate_twitter_embeddings` Task: Similar to the previous task, but focuses on Twitter comments.
+  - Task `generate_twitter_embeddings`: Similar to the previous task, but focuses on Twitter comments.
 It transforms the loaded Twitter data and generates embeddings for analyzing customer sentiment.

-  - `generate_call_embeddings` Task: Processes the transcribed call data to generate embeddings.
+  - Task `generate_call_embeddings`: Processes the transcribed call data to generate embeddings.
 These embeddings provide insights into overall sentiment expressed during the calls.

 ### Model training